WildernessLabs/Netduino.Foundation/docs/API/Speakers/PiezoSpeaker/index.md

 The PiezoSpeaker class represents a simple piezo speaker that can be used to generate tones across a range of frequencies.
 They typically perform well between 1-5kHz but may go as high as 100kHz.
 Implements [IToneGenerator](../IToneGenerator).

+The positive pin of the piezo speaker connects to a PWM capable pin on the Netduino and the negative pin connects to common/ground.
+A resistor can be placed in-line to reduce volume.

 ![](Piezo_Speakers.png)

 # API